SRB measures and Young towers for surface diffeomorphisms: Pseudo-orbits: Theorems and

 \subsection{Stable and unstable strips}

-We want to define stable and unstable cones and other objects related to these regular neighbourhoods and Lyapunov charts.
+We want to define stable and unstable cones and other objects related to these regular neighbourhoods and Lyapunov charts, these will be analogous to the corresponding definitions for nice domains in \S\ref{sec:hyplyap}.
 For this we need to introduce an additional small constant \( \omega \) which, for completeness, we define precisely.

 Let \( \chi > \lambda > 0 \) and \( 0< \epsilon < \epsilon_{1}(f,\chi,\lambda) \), and \( \Lambda \) a \( (\chi, \epsilon) \)-hyperbolic set.
 Notice that \eqref{eqn:eps} gives $\eps < \alpha\lambda/18$ and so $3\eps/\alpha < \lambda/6$, which gives $e^{-\lambda/2}e^{3\eps/\alpha} < e^{-\lambda/3}$.
 Thus we can choose $\omega>0$ sufficiently small that the following inequalities all hold: